 - The right to object to direct marketing – either use the unsubscribe option or contact us directly.

-- The right to object to processing carried out on the basis of legitimate interests.
+- The right to object to processing carried out based on legitimate interests.

 - The right to erasure (in some circumstances).